Ganga Jayanti | Ganga Saptami

 Ganga Saptami is celebrated as the day Ganga River descended from the celestial region onto Lord Shiva’s matted locks and then a few drops of Ganga fell from Lord Shiv’s head onto the Himalayas.
 While in Kashi (Varanasi), Ganga Jayanti is observed as the day Ganga River descended from the celestial region to earth and Ganga Dussehra is regarded as the day when River Ganges reached the plains of India at Haridwar.

 As per the Hindu mythological beliefs, Goddess Ganga first descended to Earth on the day ‘Ganga Dussehra’.
-However, once river Ganga violently entered into Sage Jahnu Rishi’s ashram and thereby disturbing his meditation.
-Sage Jahnu was much powerful than Ganga River and overwhelmed by anger.
-Sage Jahnu drank up Ganga’s water and only after being pleaded by Gods and King Bhagiratha, he released Ganga from his ear once again on the Vaishakha Shukla Paksha Saptami.
+However, once river Ganga violently entered into Sage Jahnu Rishi’s ashram thereby disturbing his meditation.
+Sage Jahnu was much more powerful than Ganga River and overwhelmed by anger.
+Sage Jahnu drank up Ganga’s water and only after being pleaded by Gods and King Bhagiratha, he release Ganga from his ear once again on the Vaishakha Shukla Paksha Saptami.

 From then onwards this day marks the rebirth of Goddess Ganga and is also referred to as ‘Jahnu Saptami’.
 Goddess Ganga is also named ‘Jahnavi’ for being the daughter of Rishi Jahnu.